caltechlibrary/cell-atlas/README.md

 Kian Badie, Tom Morrell, and Robert Doiel developed the software in this repository that automates book formatting and integrates videos from CaltechDATA.

-Software Development was funded by the California Institute of Technology Library.
+Software Development was funded by the California Institute of Technology Library and the Jensen Lab.